dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 Remember how C allows us to manipulate the data in a computer's memory?
 Let me show you why pointers are crucial, especially when working with functions.

 #### Pointers as function arguments (pass by reference)
 When I say pass by reference, I'm basically saying  "Hey function!
 Please take the address of this value please?"

+> The reason we use pointers is because it is far more efficient to pass a memory address to a function rather than making a complete copy of a buffer and moving it.

 Here is an example of passing the address of a variable rather than a variable itself:
 ```c